 She is called into HARD CORE spiritual warfare.
 This involves intense battle with demonic forces and in this battle, you would need to be able to discern spirits and that is why one of the gift of the Holy Spirit is DISCERNMENT … I have found her teachings to be scripturally sound.

 Saint Adama, I will appeal to you to apply that discernment you speak of.

 I once read about a case of a food vendor in the streets of New York who sold a bagel and cream cheese sandwich with a cockroach in it.
 Would it kill his customer?
 No, but it will cause problems.

 Imagine someone telling that customer to ignore the bug in his food and focus on its sweet taste.
 That’s the issue with false teachings.
 Not all of them kill, because they are often mixed up with ice cream.

 To be clear, Rebecca Brown had some things right.
 I can even say that she got a clearer perspective of certain issues than some pastors.
-But that doesn’t mean everything she taught is true or biblical.
+But that doesn’t mean everything she taught was true or biblical.

-In fact, I have stated it over and over that I will not recommend her book for any new Christian because they also contain some damaging statements, misinterpreted bible verses, contradictions, fictitious claims, demonic obsession and full-blown paranoia.
+In fact, I have stated it over and over that I will not recommend her book for any Christian because they also contain some damaging statements, misinterpreted bible verses, contradictions, fictitious claims, demonic obsession and full-blown paranoia.

 I still remember the level of mistrust her book, Becoming a Vessel of Honor, put in my heart at the age of 16.